-Macular degeneration (MD) is a progressive disorder, which is usually age-related.
-It causes damage to the macula, the central part of the retina which allows us to focus and see details.
-There are 2 types of MD, wet and dry.
-The wet type causes a sudden loss in central vision, and the dry type causes a more gradual loss in central vision.
+The central part of the retina is called the macula.
+This lets us focus and see details.
+When it degenerates, it causes serious sight issues.
+There are actually two different types of MD – wet and dry.
+Wet causes a sudden loss in central vision, and the dry type causes a more gradual loss in central vision.

 • Blurred or fuzzy vision